PaulNafureanu/XProject/README.md

 # XProject

-A small web automation script written with selenium and typescript.
+A small web automation script written with selenium, typescript and node.js.